build-on-aws/content/posts/a-gentle-intro-to-transformer-and-gen-ai/index.md

 ## How to choose the right level of customization

-Now you know how transformer architecture works, and it is the fundamental building blocks of Large Language Models (LLMs).
+Now you know how transformer architecture works.
+And transformer architecture is the fundamental building blocks of Large Language Models (LLMs).
 LLM is a pre-trained large transformer model, which understands and generates outputs in a human-like way.

 You may want to work with the LLMs so to build up your specific Generative AI applications.
 But there are challenges:
 1. LLM models are powerful but also general-purposed.
 They may not fit good enough to your specific use case.